PaulTORTEL/Battleship/README.md

 This is a local multiplayer game, where there are 2 players (clients) and a server.
 It is implemented in C, on a Linux environment.

-### Developed in December 2017 - January 2018 by Paul TORTEL & Vincent COURSAC
+### Developed from December 2017 to January 2018 by Paul TORTEL & Vincent COURSAC

 ### Notes:
 To compile the project, you must compile with "-pthread".